HeavyMedl/heavymedl.github.io/src/content/notes/recruiter-notes.md

 - I wrote the server-side rendering middleware which is built with Express.js
 - Asset injector that injects Vite-compiled bundles into our templates.
-- We perform R&D on industry techologies and integrate into our ecosystem.
+- We perform R&D on industry technologies and integrate them into our ecosystem.
 - We provide support to all of our product engineering teams.
 - We use GitLab for CI/CD, so our team also writes the scripts used for building and publishing NPM packages to our internal registry.

-Prior to this, I worked for REI's Experiences divison, where I rewrote the REI Adventures property with Vue.
+Before this, I worked for REI's Experiences division, where I rewrote the REI Adventures property with Vue.
 This role followed an SDLC using agile methodologies.
 We'd work with UX designers who'd deliver Figma specifications that we'd build our apps with.

 ## Working with Erik